icedchai/Omni-CustomSquads/README.md

  Omni Custom Squads as a Standalone plugin!

+**Contact icedchqi on Discord for any issues, questions, or concerns.**

-## Omni Common Library
+## ColdWaterLibrary
-Omni-CommonLibrary is a small class library that features a couple of extensions & works as a main hub for generalized things I make for these plugins.
+ColdWaterLibrary is a revamped version of another plugin that was previously part of Omni-2 plugins.

 It contains one important class, *OverallRoleType*, which is critical but simple to understand.

-The `RoleType` field can be one of three values: `BaseGameRole`, `CrRole` (EXILED Custom Role), or `UcrRole` (UncomplicatedCustomRoles).
+The `RoleType` field can be one of three values: `BaseGame`, `ExiledCustom` (EXILED Custom Role), or `Uncomplicated` (UncomplicatedCustomRoles).

 The `RoleId` field can be any integer, which corresponds to the ID of the role in its respective system (BaseGame, EXILED Customrole, UCR).
 The `BaseGameRole` ID system can be found below.
 ```